Porcelain Dental Veneers - Are You a Candidate?

 - Wear and tear: Teeth naturally wear down as people age.
 Aged teeth are more likely to have chips, cracks or a generally uneven appearance.

 - Genetics: Certain people are born with abnormal spacing between their teeth that widens with age.

 - Uneven teeth: Uneven teeth can result from tooth grinding or general wear and tear.

-However, if you have severely dull or discolored teeth, your treatment options may include porcelain dental veneers or composite veneers.
-Veneers do have the added benefits of longevity and a proven ability to enhance the appearance of the mouth, smile and other facial features that are better supported by properly shaped teeth.
+However, if you have severely dull or discolored teeth, you may be a good candidate for veneers.
+They have the added benefit of longevity and a proven ability to enhance the appearance of the mouth, smile and other facial features that are better supported by properly shaped teeth.

 Veneers or Whitening?

 Porcelain dental veneers or direct composite veneers may require the "shaping" or "prepping" of all teeth being treated.
 Therefore, some cosmetic dentists first recommend teeth whitening to people with mildly discolored teeth who want a whiter and brighter smile because it is the least invasive cosmetic dentistry option.
 If crooked teeth or alignment issues are involved, whitening also may be combined with orthodontic treatments, including Invisalign.

 Take Good Care of Your New Smile

 Care must be taken not to abuse veneers because the thin porcelain shells or composite layers can be damaged or break.